CLIMAAX/crabook/crabook/CRA_steps/beforeyoustart/participatory_processes.md

   <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/D4JCI-gJsfM?si=Q0Id_HowCZgjb0dM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </figure>

-- It presented the EU Mission on Adaptation framework for engagement, highlighting a suite of practical resources and support offers available to regional and local authorities and examples from Mission regions, such as: workshops in Gran Canaria (Spain) to validate and prioritise adaptation measures; the design of a Community of Practice in Valongo (Portugal) for the municipal adaptation plan, and a Citizen Assembly on extreme heat in Vila Franca de Xira (Portugal) (presentation [here](TODO)).
+- It presented the EU Mission on Adaptation framework for engagement, highlighting a suite of practical resources and support offers available to regional and local authorities and examples from Mission regions, such as: workshops in Gran Canaria (Spain) to validate and prioritise adaptation measures; the design of a Community of Practice in Valongo (Portugal) for the municipal adaptation plan, and a Citizen Assembly on extreme heat in Vila Franca de Xira (Portugal).
-- It featured practitioner case studies from EU projects, including the AGORA project’s co-creation processes in the cities of [Dresden](TODO) and [Malmö](TODO) using workshops and focus group protocols (see [guidelines](https://adaptationagora.eu/outputs/)) tailored to different community profiles to enable nuanced discussion of climate risks and priorities, and the TRANSCEND project’s Scenathon approach in Emilia-Romagna region (Italy) to integrate complex scientific models into water management deliberation and decision-making.
+- It featured practitioner case studies from EU projects, including the AGORA project’s co-creation processes in the cities of Dresden and Malmö using workshops and focus group protocols (see [guidelines](https://adaptationagora.eu/outputs/)) tailored to different community profiles to enable nuanced discussion of climate risks and priorities, and the TRANSCEND project’s Scenathon approach in Emilia-Romagna region (Italy) to integrate complex scientific models into water management deliberation and decision-making.
-- Presented [lessons learned from EU-funded projects](TODO) and a [policy brief on stakeholder engagement in climate adaptation and resilience](https://transformar.eu/storage/2024/11/Policy-brief_stakeholder-engagement-in-climate-adaptation-and-resilience_a4.pdf) including real-life examples of successful stakeholder engagement, tools and recommendations for involving communities, NGOs, and businesses.
+- Presented lessons learned from EU-funded projects and a [policy brief on stakeholder engagement in climate adaptation and resilience](https://transformar.eu/storage/2024/11/Policy-brief_stakeholder-engagement-in-climate-adaptation-and-resilience_a4.pdf) including real-life examples of successful stakeholder engagement, tools and recommendations for involving communities, NGOs, and businesses.
 :::